 - Kicking travel/social anxiety in the proverbial and making it away onto the writing retreat.

 - Being introduced to the media head of a national mental health and suicide prevention charity close to my heart, following a copywriting project I worked on last year.
 Which, when other people get to see it, we hope will help a lot of them…

 9. What was your biggest failure?

 14. Where did most of your money go?
-Train travel and driving lessons.
+Learning to drive.

 17. Compared to this time last year, are you…?